 Arctic graylings, while viciously fight for the best feeding spot, are also looking for the warmest weather they can obtain for as much growth as possible.

-There's reports of tagged grayling traveling nearly 100 miles just for feeding season.
+There are reports of tagged grayling traveling nearly 100 miles just for feeding season.

 Warm weather does two things; provide more opportunity for food, and boosts a fish’s energy by enabling grayling to rise to surface levels and shallow stream pools where there’s a higher oxygen density in the water.